Alfresco/alfresco-ng2-components/docs/content-services/dialogs/dialog.md

     const data: DialogData = {
         title: 'Dialog title',
         dialogSize: DialogSize.Alert,
-        isConfirmButtonDisabled$: of(true),
+        isConfirmButtonDisabled$: of(false),
-        contentTemplate: this.contentDialogTemplate,
+        contentTemplate: this.contentDialogTemplate, // or  contentComponent: this.contentDialogTemplate
+        additionalActionButton1: {
+            title: 'Reset',
+            class: 'reset-button',
+            onClick: () => {
+                this.isConfirmButtonDisabled$.next(true);
+            }
-        actionsTemplate: this.actionsDialogTemplate
+        } // or actionsTemplate: this.actionsDialogTemplate
     };

     this.dialog.open(DialogComponent, { data }, width: '600px');